jaredchandler/xray/README.md

 xray: a tool to help you reason about unix/linux file permissions.

-First, This is alpha software produced in a research setting.
+This is alpha software produced in a research setting.
 This was mainly intended as a proof of concept and has been debugged to about that level.
 Many of the edges on this code are rough.
+I hope you will find this useful.

+If you have questions, please contact me at jared.chandler@tufts.edu.
+I will do my best to help you out.

+# Manifest

+xray.py :		The main program
+xray_cmd_parser.py :	Parses commands for the REPL settings.py :		Shares command line arguments between modules Agents.py :		Implements agent classes
+DirTree.py :		Converts input text format into data structure and performs symbolic execution

 --------------------------------